Awesome Shodan Search Queries

 Industrial Control Systems

-Samsung Electronic Billboards πŸ”Ž β†’
+Samsung Electronic Billboards πŸ”Ž β†’arrow-up-right

 Example: Electronic Billboards

-Gas Station Pump Controllers πŸ”Ž β†’
+Gas Station Pump Controllers πŸ”Ž β†’arrow-up-right

 Example: Gas Station Pump Inventories

-Automatic License Plate Readers πŸ”Ž β†’
+Automatic License Plate Readers πŸ”Ž β†’arrow-up-right

 Example: Automatic License Plate Reader